Connection, Care

 & Belonging.

-A relationship-first approach rooted in warmth, trust, and meaningful human connection.
+A relationship-first approach to building trust, community, and meaningful growth.

 Hi!
 I’m Lisa Cifuentes, a community and experience leader with over a decade of experience creating thoughtful experiences, partnerships, and communities built on real connection.
-From leading a global network of organizers at CreativeMornings to founding Sana Sana Social in NYC, my work has centered around bringing people together in ways that feel personal, intentional, and deeply human.
+From leading a global network of organizers at CreativeMornings to founding Sana Sana Social in NYC, my work has centered around bringing people together in ways that feel personal, intentional, and grounded in real relationships.

 I’d love to bring that same approach to Chiyo as you build the next chapter of maternal care, nourishment, and community-powered growth.